 Change in routine

-People with dementia often rely on their routines as a source of comfort.
+People with dementia often rely on their routine as a source of comfort.
 A daily routine helps a person know what to expect.
 This means that a sudden disruption in routine may cause dementia symptoms to get worse.
 This is especially true if a person experiences stress.

 Some changes that might trigger worsening symptoms include: